Skip to main content

 Tailored pectus exercise classes

-As part of our core treatment package, we offer tailored pectus exercise classes with Alva Yoga specifically designed to complement our patients’ non-surgical chest bracing treatment.
+As part of our core treatment package, we offer tailored pectus exercise classes with Alva Yoga.
+These sessions are designed to support your non-surgical bracing programme and are adapted to your individual needs.

-Alva runs two online classes a week, one flexibility class and one muscle loading class.
+Alva runs two online classes each week: a flexibility-focused class and a muscle-loading class:

-Flexibility class: Focuses on opening the shoulders and chest, building strength in these areas, as well as in the legs and back muscles.
-The objective is to lengthen the spine, increase flexibility, and improve mobility, all of which contribute to promoting a better posture.
+Flexibility class: This session focuses on opening the shoulders and chest, while building strength in the back and legs.
+The exercises aim to support spinal alignment, flexibility, and overall mobility, which can contribute to improved posture over time.

 Loading class: Concentrates on building up chest muscles through a combination of strengthening and flexibility exercises.
 This class aims to enhance overall strength and structural support in the chest area.

-Learn more about how tailored exercises can improve treatment outcomes
+Learn more about how tailored exercises can support your treatment

 We’re committed to always being as transparent as possible with our treatment costs.
 If you have any questions, please feel free to ask.